 HVAC Mechanics

-HVAC mechanics working on air handling units and ductwork may have been exposed whenever they cut duct insulation reportedly containing Aircell or similar asbestos-bearing products, pulled aged insulation, or disturbed duct wrap that had become friable over time.
+HVAC mechanics working on air handling units and ductwork may have been exposed whenever they cut duct insulation reportedly containing pipe insulation or similar asbestos-bearing products, pulled aged insulation, or disturbed duct wrap that had become friable over time.
 Each of those tasks is reported to have released respirable fiber into the work area.
 Enclosed mechanical rooms in Michigan school buildings — designed to retain heat during harsh winters — are alleged to have concentrated fiber releases in ways that increased cumulative exposure for workers spending extended time in those spaces.

 Electricians and Millwrights

-Electricians pulling wire through conduit runs that passed through insulated pipe chases are reported to have breathed secondhand fiber releases from adjacent insulation work — particularly when products allegedly manufactured by Johns-Manville or Owens-Illinois were being disturbed nearby.
+Electricians pulling wire through conduit runs that passed through insulated pipe chases are reported to have breathed secondhand fiber releases from adjacent insulation work — particularly when products allegedly manufactured by or were being disturbed nearby.
 In school building mechanical rooms, where multiple trades worked simultaneously in confined spaces, electricians had no practical means of avoiding fiber released by insulators or pipefitters working within feet of them.

 Millwrights performing equipment repairs in mechanical rooms are alleged to have encountered fiber releases from boiler maintenance and steam system modifications occurring in the same enclosed space.
 Like millwrights who worked at GM Hamtramck and Packard Electric in Warren, those who performed institutional building work may have encountered asbestos-containing components as a routine feature of mechanical system maintenance throughout this era.